 Compare with the (almost) blank canvass…

 The Seagull Seahawk mark 2 had more battens than its predecessor.
 The artwork on the sail of this example was carried out by Donna Lifsey.
-See also the related topics menus Hang glider sail painting and Seagull Aircraft of Santa Monica, California.
+See also the related topics menus Hang glider sail art and Seagull Aircraft of Santa Monica, California.

 Technical: The Soarmaster power unit was attached to the keel tube of the wing and the thrust line of the propeller was significantly above the center of mass of the whole rig.
 If you stalled the wing when flying slowly in powered flight, the consequent immediate reduction in lift and — more importantly in this scenario — the reduced ‘induced’ drag (that results from the creation of lift) no longer fully opposed the thrust.
 (Drag and thrust are in equilibrium in straight and level flight.)
 Because of the high thrust line, that unopposed force caused a nose-down pitch rotation.
 That added to the nose-down pitch rotation of the wing automatically recovering from the stall because of its built-in pitch stability.
 The result was too often a pitch-over (the glider going inverted) followed by the airframe breaking.
 For an example, see under Power in Skyhook Sailwings.
 (A member of my club was one of several pilots who modified their Soarmasters so that the propeller was set lower; in line with the center of mass of combined glider, engine, and pilot.)